Size : 173; 134-94-124

 The core of the ski contains wood only.
 I use European ash, which is extremely solid and very flexible – almost unbreakable.
 I craft the core entirely by hand, from cutting the wood strips to thickenessing.

 The top-sheet is made of wood veneer.
 The sheets come from local companies and I aim to use European wood species as much as possible.

 After many prototypes, I decided to use only flax fiber.
 It is organically grown in Europe.
-It is the perfect compromise between the high flexibility of glass fibers and the stiffness of the carbon fibers.
+It is the perfect compromise between the high flexibility of glass fibers and the stiffness of carbon fibers.

 Instead of ABS plastic, I use oak sidewalls.
 Oak is well known for its solidity.
-Furthermore, it is waterproof and flexible like the ABS plastic which is commonly used is the ski industry.
+Furthermore, it is waterproof and flexible like ABS plastic which is commonly used is the ski industry.

 Photos by Johanna Vanamo